 At the Museum of Science, the health and safety of our staff, volunteers, and visitors is our number one priority.
-The Museum has developed a new set of routines and requirements to help ensure we do our part to stop the spread of COVID-19.
+The Museum has developed routines and requirements to help ensure we do our part to slow the spread of COVID-19.

 A visit to the Museum should be an enjoyable and memorable experience.
 To preserve that opportunity, we expect everyone to be respectful of each other, and be considerate of the multitude of views and opinions that are different from your own.

 By reserving tickets and visiting the Museum of Science, you are agreeing to comply with the following requirements for visitor conduct.

 If you or anyone in your party is experiencing any COVID-19 symptoms or have recently been in contact with someone confirmed or suspected of having COVID-19, please stay home.